nazimboudeffa/hashtag/README.md

 Edit connect.php file in config folder and set the username and password of the database you've created

+Don't miss to change the paths in config.php

 ## Usage

 When you sign up the first time into your social network, you will be the main admin of website and you can add more admins from the dashboard